Hailfingen-Tailfingen Concentration Camp Memorial: Cemetery in Tailfingen

-On 2 June 1945, the dead of the mass grave were recovered from the concentration camp and buried in the Tailfinger cemetery.
-The following was engraved on a wooden cross: "72 unknown concentration camp prisoners rest here“.
-In the 1960s, the sons of Ignac Klein erected a gravestone.
-In 1986, commemorative plaques were erected at the Tailfinger cemetery from the community and the Jewish religious community of Württemberg at a memorial service for the victims of the camp.
+In June 1945, bodies were exhumed from the mass grave at the concentration camp and buried in the Tailfingen cemetery.
+The following was engraved on a wooden cross: "72 unknown concentration camp prisoners rest here".
+In 1986, commemorative plaques were erected at the Tailfingen cemetery.
 As part of the memorial, a plaque with the names of the buried was erected in 2010.

-Memorial path, Reusten quarry

-A memorial path is set up.
-It also includes the former quarry at Reusten, where many of the prisoners had to go to forced labor every day.
-One of the tipping wagons in use at the time was set up as a Memento.

 Memorial site associations

 The memorial is a member of the Gäu-Neckar-Alb Memorials Network and the Natzweiler Memorials Network in the former concentration camp complex.